zmcartor/homestead-guide/source/contracts-and-transactions/accessing-contracts-and-transactions.rst

 .. code:: js

-    > web3.fromWei("0x1639e49bba16280000", "ether")
+    > web3.fromWei("0x1639e49bba16280000", "expanse")
     "410"

-Now that we have some ether on our private development chain we can deploy the contract.
+Now that we have some expanse on our private development chain we can deploy the contract.
 The first step is to verify that the solidity compiler is available.
 We can retrieve available compilers using the ``eth_getCompilers`` RPC method.

 .. code:: bash